glemiere/driftlock/assets/formatters/plan.md

 GLOBAL PLAN FORMATTER GUIDANCE
 ===========================================================

-You produce a JSON plan described by plan.schema.json.
+You produce a JSON plan described by the provided plan.schema.json.

 High-level intent:
 - Analyze the codebase for structural, stylistic, architectural, or correctness issues.